 - camping grounds

 What is a Compliance Schedule (CS)?

-A Compliance Schedule is a document issued by the building consent authority for buildings which contain specified systems.
+A Compliance Schedule is a document issued by the building consent authority for buildings that have specified systems.
 Specified systems include:

 - automatic systems for fire suppression;

 - automatic or manual emergency warning systems for fire or other dangers;

 - other fire safety systems or features (systems for communicating information intended to facilitate evacuation, final exits, fire separations, signs);